Which BI tool is suitable for what?

 Table interface like Excel, but directly live on the data warehouse.

-Very good for departments without SQL skills that still work in a structured way.
+Very good for departments without SQL skills, but who work in a structured way.

 Particularly strong in combination with Snowflake / BigQuery / Redshift.

-Works best only then when a modern cloud warehouse is available.
+Works best only when a modern cloud warehouse is available.

 Governance/modeling quality still depends on data team skills.